jlisic/R-docker-centos/README.md

 Earlier of MRO are not supported due to changes in the installation script.
 In addition only Centos 7 is supported at this time due to issues with getopt on Centos 6.

-To install a specific version of MRO use the following command ` docker build -t centos-7-mro --build-arg R_VER=3.4.0 https://www.github.com/jlisic/centos-r-docker/centos-7-mro/Dockerfile `
+To install a specific version of MRO use the following command:

+`
+docker build -t centos-7-mro --build-arg R_VER=3.4.0  https://raw.githubusercontent.com/jlisic/R-docker-centos/master/centos-7-mro/Dockerfile
+`

 The default version is set to 3.3.1.